 - Add pumpkin and remaining ingredients.
 Beat just until incorporated and smooth.
 Pour filling into prepared crust.

 - Place cheesecake pan on a large baking sheet and bake at 225F on center rack, about 4 to 4 1/2 hours, or until filling is softly set and golden brown.
 Center will still jiggle, but edges should be slightly puffed and somewhat set.
 Turn oven off.
-Crack oven open a bit (I use a spatula to prop open just a bit) and let cheesecake cool at least 2 hours in the oven (I often let it cool in cracked oven even longer, until it is almost room temp.)
-Place on wire rack and let cheesecake cool to room temp.
-(This gradual baking method prevents cracking/sinking on top.)
+Crack oven open a bit, using a wooden spatula to prop open just a bit.
+Let cheesecake cool at least 2 hours in the oven (I often let it cool in cracked oven even longer, until it is almost room temp.)
+Place on wire rack and let cheesecake cool to room temp – this gradual baking method prevents cracking/sinking on top.